AlessioSam/ADM-HM4/README.md

 # ADM-Hm4

-Repository for the fourth homework of group # 25 composed of Alessio Sampieri, Salwa Afrah and Gambza Bakhishaliyeva.
+Repository for the fourth homework of group # 25 composed of Alessio Sampieri, Salwa Afrah and Gamza Bakhishaliyeva.

 The files are: